Sydney Museums Pass

 The Sydney Museums Pass is the smartest way to experience Sydney’s past and present.

-You can access our 12 museums and historic houses on just one pass and make great savings on regular admission fees.
+You can access 10 museums and historic houses on just one pass and make great savings on regular admission fees.

 Go beyond the city to discover the treasures within stunning Elizabeth Bay House, Vaucluse House and Rose Seidler House, or experience country life during colonial times at original homesteads Elizabeth Farm, Rouse Hill House & Farm and Meroogal.

 Please note the Sydney Museums Pass does not currently include access to the Hyde Park Barracks as it is closed for a major renewal project that will transform the UNESCO World Heritage-listed site into a world-leading heritage destination.
-The barracks will re-open in February 2020.
+The barracks will re-open on 21 February 2020.
 Read more.

 Purchase the Sydney Museum Pass online or from any of the participating museums and historic houses as well as the Sydney Visitor Centre at The Rocks.